rchanrenous/42_projects/philosophers/README.md

 docker run -d -ti philosophers --name docker_philosophers # run the container in detached mode docker exec -ti docker_philosophers bash # open a terminal in the container
 ```
+Then you can type in the terminal any command as in the Examples section.

 When finished, stop the container:
 ```